Multimedia artwork by Belinda Subraman

 "No, no," she said.
 "It's all right.
 I want to."

 "What if I don't want you to?" he asked.

 The first snow came to the mountain that afternoon, a light dusting with a thick cloud making the air and everything on the ground a misty white.
 He was bored and went to bed early.

-At about nine the next morning, he heard his laptop ping and noticed that he had an email from Marigold: Honey, I got a message from the property manager for the San Diego condo.
+At about nine the next morning, he heard his laptop ping and noticed he had an email from Marigold: Honey, I got a message from the property manager for the San Diego condo.
 He says all the balconies on our side of the building have to be closed down, there is something structurally wrong with them.
 They've had a couple small tremblors lately, I wonder if that is the reason?
 I think we should go out there and see for ourselves.
 We haven't been there forever.
 Meet me?